EMPLOYEE ENGAGEMENT: HOW TO KEEP FRONTLINE EMPLOYEES MOTIVATED AT WORK

 Now that you know what employee engagement is, why it's important, and some key statistics that illustrate the state of workplace engagement, we can move on to the fun stuff: how to boost engagement at your company.
 In this chapter, we'll cover how to build a winning employee engagement strategy and the tools you'll need to do it successfully.

-Below, you’ll find employee engagement strategies that will help you build a successful system that improves productivity, customer satisfaction, staff retention rates, and overall profit.
+Below, you’ll find employee engagement strategies that will help you create a successful system built to improve employee productivity, customer satisfaction, staff retention rates, and overall profit.
 And don't worry!
-None of these strategies will break the bank.
+None of these employee engagement ideas will break the bank.

 First, to increase employee engagement, you need to assess the current work engagement levels of your frontline staff.
 We'll talk more about measuring employee engagement in a later chapter.
 But for now, understand that knowing how your team feels about their company is important.